How important is the well‐being of non‐human animals compared with the well‐being of humans?

 In various places in this sequence, I’ll use language that may appear to endorse or presume moral realism (e.g., referring to “moral information” or to probability of a particular moral theory being “correct”).
 But this is essentially just for convenience; I intend this sequence to be as neutral as possible on the matter of moral realism vs antirealism (except when directly focusing on such matters).

-I think that the interpretation and importance of moral uncertainty is clearest for realists, but, as will be discussed more in my post on the sixth question listed, I also think that moral uncertainty can still be a meaningful and important topic for many types of moral antirealist.
-(To very briefly foreshadow: an antirealist may still have a meaningful conception of “moral learning” in terms of gaining conceptual clarity, encountering new arguments that change what the antirealist values, simplifying their collection of intuitions into a more elegant theory, etc.) ↩︎
+I think that the interpretation and importance of moral uncertainty is clearest for realists, but, as I discuss in this post, I also think that moral uncertainty can still be a meaningful and important topic for many types of moral antirealist. ↩︎

 As another example of this sort of case, suppose I want to know whether fish are “conscious”.
 This may seem on the face of it an empirical question.
 However, I might not yet know precisely what I mean by “conscious”, and I might in fact only really want to know whether fish are “conscious in a sense I would morally care about”.
 In this case, the seemingly empirical question becomes hard to disentangle from the (seemingly moral) question: “What forms of consciousness are morally important?”